Benefits of a BSN

 Earning Potential

-It’s also worth mentioning that a BSN degree is a stepping stone for the advanced nursing degrees required for such high-paying nursing roles as:
+It’s also worth mentioning that a BSN degree is a steppingstone for the advanced nursing degrees required for such high-paying nursing roles as:

 • Nurse anesthetist